KTH-SSAS/EP2791-Cybersecurity-Threat-Modeling-and-Risk-Analysis/Course-material/examples/README.md

 ## Examples

-The example is presenting a threat model with YACRAF-tool.
+The example presents a threat model with YACRAF-tool.
 It is based on [this cloud infrastructure example](https://github.com/KTH-SSAS/EP2791-Cybersecurity-Threat-Modeling-and-Risk-Analysis/blob/master/Course-material/examples/Cloud_example_infrustructure.png), as an inspiration to create [this YACRAF-tool model](https://github.com/KTH-SSAS/EP2791-Cybersecurity-Threat-Modeling-and-Risk-Analysis/tree/master/YACRAF-Calculator-Tool/saves/Cloud).
-The YACRAF-tool model contains two attackers, three associated abuse cases and three loss events.
+The YACRAF-tool model contains two attackers, three associated abuse cases, and three loss events.
 Each abuse case has a related tab with an attack tree and defense mechanisms.
 We provide two simplified attack trees and one more complex one, with two paths described in detail.
 This material is explained in a number of videos:

 1. Infrustructure description → [video 1 ▶](https://play.kth.se/playlist/dedicated/0_yxqycc9v/0_n8o3qpzp)